sagemath/sage/src/doc/en/installation/index.rst

 Windows
 =======

-- **Recommended: Use Visual Studio Code with SageMath dev containers**
+- **Recommended approach 1: Use Visual Studio Code with SageMath dev containers**

   - Make sure that hardware-assisted virtualization is enabled in the EFI or BIOS of your system.
 If in doubt, refer to your